-The group is co-chaired by Professor Annika Mombauer and Dr Luc-André Brunet, and encompasses the research interests of a number of members of the History Department whose work focuses on war and conflict, their causes, nature, and effects.
+The Research Group on War and Conflict in the Twentieth Century is co-chaired by Dr Luc-André Brunet and Professor Annika Mombauer, and encompasses the research interests of a number of members of the History Department whose work focuses on war and conflict, their causes, nature, and effects.
+The research group’s activities focus on the First and Second World Wars, the Cold War, and colonial violence.

 Luc-André Brunet joined the OU as Lecturer in Twentieth-Century in European History in 2016.
 Previously, he was a Max Weber Fellow at the European University Institute and Pinto Post-Doctoral Fellow at the London School of Economics, where he earned his PhD.
-One of his main research interests is Vichy France; his first book, Forging Europe: Industrial Organisation in France, 1940-1952 examines the legacy of Vichy France on the early stages of European integration.
-He is currently researching the foreign policy of Vichy France, particularly its relations with members of the British Commonwealth.
-Luc’s other main research interest is the Cold War, and he is currently working on Canadian nuclear disarmament initiatives in the 1980s.
+His research interests are in the international history of the twentieth century.
+Much of his work has been on Vichy France: his first book examines the legacy of Vichy France on the early stages of European integration, while his current book project is on Vichy’s foreign policy, specifically its relations with the British Commonwealth.
+Luc’s other main research interest is the Cold War, particularly the period from the late-1970s to the mid-1980s known as the ‘Second Cold War’.
+His forthcoming book is a history of Canada’s role in the Second Cold War.

 Karl Hack joined the Open University in 2006 after more than a decade at the Nanyang Technological University Singapore.
-He is Professor in Imperial and Asian History and is currently Head of the School of History, Religious Studies, Sociology, Social Policy and Criminology.
+He is Professor in Imperial and Asian History.
 His research interests include empire from below, decolonisation, insurgency, and empire port cities.
 Special geographical interests include Empire east of India, and Southeast Asia historical to contemporary.
 Special interests include decolonisation, both in itself and as an example of the continued re-articulation of the relationship between localities and globalisation.